-Additionally, beauty and wellness products are now being infused with CBD to provide additional therapeutic benefits.
-(Think roll ons and facial serums.)
+Beauty and wellness products are now infused with CBD to provide additional therapeutic benefits.
+(Think roll-ons and facial serums.)
 These products are designed to nourish the skin, reduce signs of aging, and provide relief from inflammation.

-Vapes and E-Liquids: Vapes come in an array of flavors and concentrations, making it easy to customize your vaping experience.
-CBD vape pens are also available, allowing you to quickly and discreetly hit your desired dose whenever you need it.
+Vapes and E-Liquids: Vapes come in various flavors and concentrations, making it easy to customize your vaping experience.
+CBD vape pens are also available, allowing you to quickly and discreetly hit your desired dose whenever needed.

 These devices work similarly to traditional vape pens with the added benefit of containing CBD oil.
 When heated up, the ingredients within the cartridge evaporate and enter the lungs for fast delivery into the bloodstream.
 Vaping CBD is known to be more efficient than other methods, providing quick relief that can last up to several hours.